aerrett/W101CouchPotatoScript/README.md

 **How to Use It**
 1. Download both scripts to the same directory path.
 2. Run Wizard101 in 1280x720 resolution with Fullscreen turned off.
+3. Open the Script by running it in Windows
-3. Go to Savarstaad Pass in Grizzleheim and find the Troubled Warriors in the clearing just above the teleporter hub.
+4. Go to Savarstaad Pass in Grizzleheim and find the Troubled Warriors in the clearing just above the teleporter hub.
-4. On the side closest the teleporter hub, there is a strip of grass you can stand in.
+5. On the side closest the teleporter hub, there is a strip of grass you can stand in.
-5. There are two rocks on this strip of grass, stand just to the right of the rightmost rock, facing the large runic rock in the center and place your marker.
+6. There are two rocks on this strip of grass, stand just to the right of the rightmost rock, facing the large runic rock in the center and place your marker.
-6. Now walk forward until you are in the path of the enemies.
+7. Now walk forward until you are in the path of the enemies.
-7. Place your cursor over the middle spell in your deck.
+8. Place your cursor over the middle spell in your deck.
-8. Press _F9_ to start the script.
+9. Press _F9_ to start the script.
-9. If you need to pause, press _F10_.
+10. If you need to pause, press _F10_.
-10. When you are done, or otherwise need to end the script, press _Shift+Esc_.
+11. When you are done, or otherwise need to end the script, press _Shift+Esc_.

 **Notes**